Voice Studio

 STUDIO Info & POLICIES

-While studying with Prof. Laine, students will learn
+While studying with Dr. Laine, students will learn

 • Correct posture and alignment for singing

-• Elements of healthy vocal production while speaking and singing
+• Elements of efficient and sustainable vocal production while speaking and singing

 • Clear diction and interpretation of text in English and foreign languages